2 Month Expedition

 You’ll spend each day working in partnership with the members of a Fijian ‘Youth Group’ made up of men and women from rural communities, aged between 18-30.
 The days are diverse, fun and incredibly busy.
 Projects are led by our local Fijian Leaders, trained by partner charities and organisations to pass their skills and learning to international students and Fijian youths.
 However, ultimately it is up to the commitment of you and the local youths to come up with the ideas and implement project concepts.

 Each morning, you’ll work on projects to address key themes from health to environment to lifeskills.
-This may include facilitating group activities such as brainstorming, energizers, team building, leading break outs, group challenges, buddy work, ‘conversation cafes’ or an amazing race.
+This may include facilitating group activities such as brainstorming, energizers, team building and group activities.
 Depending on the village setting, each day we could be working in a local community centre, a jungle clearing, on the beach or by the river, ideally a mix of all.
 Sessions finish with the completion of a set outcome – be this a village action plan, a global mind map, a quiz or poster presentation.

 Think Pacific projects support and expand existing aims of the Fijian Government through formal and long term partnership with relevant local departments and agencies.